FREQUENTLY ASKED QUESTIONS

 A Clinical Reflexologist is someone who has been trained to the highest standards and can create a treatment protocol for many different conditions.
-Unfortunately, there are too many people who have taken a short course (sometimes as short as just 2 days!) and then call themselves Reflexologists.
+Unfortunately, there are too many people who have taken a short course (sometimes as short as just 2 days!) or un-accredited and then call themselves Reflexologists.
 As these courses are so short, they cannot possibly equip a therapist to competently treat conditions.

 To succeed on this course, it is more about determination and hard work (since the course is intensive), rather than previous qualifications.
 A GCSE in Biology will be helpful, but it is not essential.
 You certainly don't need to have studied previously at Further or Higher Education level to successfully qualify on this course.

 Our courses start at various weekends in October each year, depending on the venue chosen.
 To view the course dates, click on the preferred venue (eg, Sheffield, Nottingham, etc).

 Our training days are at the weekend to enable students to still keep a job, and then train at weekends.
 For details of the course dates, click on the preferred venue (eg, Sheffield, Nottingham, etc) on the Venues & Dates menu.

 Our courses normally run for one academic year.
 However, some students prefer to extend their period of study to suit their learning speed.

 100% attendance is required for the duration of the course.
 However, we do understand that life is full of unexpected events.
 Therefore, the course is designed so that students can swap training dates by attending other venues (eg, if you can't make a Nottingham venue date, you can attend the same lesson at Sheffield, or one of the other venues).